 Ibrahima Gueye is from Senegal and is a self-taught inventor who has nevertheless strengthened his technical capabilities in Brazil where he specialized in electrical and industrial cooling.
 Back from Brazil, he developed his first egg incubator in 1975.
-Since then, this inventor has continually improved his invention: the electro-technical egg incubator (solar and petrol).
-The incubator could help in developing an intensive chick production in Africa, as well as reduce the constraints associated with the importation of day-old chicks.
+Since then, this inventor has continually improved his invention: the electro-technical egg incubator.

-Ibrahima Gueye has received several awards for his invention.
-He received a gold medal for the best invention for the international market in 2003 in Gabon from OAPI (Organisation Africaine de la Propriété Intellectuelle or African Intellectual Property Organization).
-He was also awarded the silver medal at the 32 edition of the International Exhibition of Inventions in Geneva (Switzerland).
+Ibrahima Gueye has received several awards for his invention, among which a silver medal at the 32nd edition of the International Exhibition of Inventions in Geneva (Switzerland).